 Long Nosed Loach

 Acantopsis dialuzona.
 Found throughout much of Southeast Asia, this loach likes to bury itself in the sand so that only its eyes are exposed.
-It must have very clean water, requiring weekly tank changes of 30% to 50%.
+It must have very clean water, requiring weekly tank changes of 30 percent to 50 percent.

 Lepisosteus osseus.
-A large prehistoric fish, the Longnose Gar has a torpedo-shaped body and a long, pointy snout filled with sharp teeth.
-It can grow up to 6 1/2'.
+A large prehistoric fish, the longnose gar has a torpedo-shaped body and a long, pointy snout filled with sharp teeth.
+It can grow up to 6 1/2 feet.
 Found in much of the eastern half of the U.S. and in the St. Lawrence River up to Quebec, Canada, it is sometimes fished for sport but more often blamed for preying on other sport fish.

 - Lace Gourami - Trichogaster leeri